University of Minnesota Administrative Policy

 Definitions

 A current member of or member on the temporary disability retired list of the Armed Forces, including the Regular Armed Forces and National Guard or Reserves.
 This term also includes any veteran who was discharged or released under conditions other than dishonorable up to five years prior to the start date of FMLA leave.
-For military caregiver leave, the covered servicemember's serious injury or illness eligible for FMLA leave are described in 29 CFR 825.309.

-Eligible Individual
+Eligible Employee

-Eligible Individual's Parent
+Eligible Employee’s Parent

-Eligible Individual's Child
+Eligible Employee’s Child

-Eligible Individual's Spouse
+Eligible Employee’s Spouse

 Qualifying Exigency

-One of the following situations where an immediate family member (a) is deployed to a foreign country as a member of the Regular Armed Forces or (b) is on or receives a federal call to active duty status to a foreign country as a member of the Reserves or a retired member of the Regular Armed Forces or Reserves:
+One of the following situations where an Immediate Family Member (a) is deployed to a foreign country as a member of the Regular Armed Forces or (b) is on or receives a federal call to active duty status to a foreign country as a member of the Reserves or a retired member of the Regular Armed Forces or Reserves:

-• Short-notice deployment activities (limited to seven calendar days of FMLA leave): to address any issues arising from the impending call or order to active duty if the military servicemember receives seven or less calendar days’ notice prior to the date of deployment;
+• Short-notice deployment activities (limited to seven calendar days of FMLA leave): to address any issues arising from the impending call or order to active duty if the military service member receives seven or less calendar days’ notice prior to the date of deployment;

 • Military events and related activities: to attend any official military-sponsored ceremony, program, or event or certain family support or assistance programs and informational briefings related to the call or active duty;

-• Childcare and school activities of the military servicemembers’ child: to make alternative childcare arrangements, to provide childcare on an urgent, immediate need basis, to enroll in or transfer schools or daycare facilities, and/or to attend meetings with school or daycare staff;
+• Childcare and school activities of the military service members’ child: to make alternative childcare arrangements, to provide childcare on an urgent, immediate need basis, to enroll in or transfer schools or daycare facilities, and/or to attend meetings with school or daycare staff;

-• Financial and legal arrangements: to make or update financial or legal arrangements to address the military servicemember’s absence and/or to act as the military servicemember’s representative before a federal, state, or local agency for purposes of obtaining, arranging, or appealing military service benefits;
+• Financial and legal arrangements: to make or update financial or legal arrangements to address the military service member’s absence and/or to act as the military service member’s representative before a federal, state, or local agency for purposes of obtaining, arranging, or appealing military service benefits;

-• Rest and recuperation activities (limited to five workdays per instance): to spend time with the military servicemember who is granted short-term, temporary rest and recuperation leave;
+• Rest and recuperation activities (limited to five workdays per instance): to spend time with the military service member who is granted short-term, temporary rest and recuperation leave;

-• Post-deployment activities: to attend military-sponsored, official ceremonies or programs or to address issues that arise from the death of the military servicemember while on active duty status; and/or
+• Post-deployment activities: to attend military-sponsored, official ceremonies or programs or to address issues that arise from the death of the military service member while on active duty status; and/or

-• Additional activities: to address other issues provided the need arises out of the military servicemember’s call to or active duty status and the University and supervisor/responsible administrator agree that the leave is considered qualifying exigency and upon the timing and duration of the leave.
+• Additional activities: to address other issues provided the need arises out of the military service member’s call to or active duty status and the University and supervisor/responsible administrator agree that the leave is considered Qualifying Exigency and upon the timing and duration of the leave.

 Serious Health Condition

-• An illness, injury, impairment, or physical or mental condition that involves one of the following:
+An illness, injury, impairment, or physical or mental condition that involves one of the following:

 • Hospital Care: Inpatient care (i.e., an overnight stay) in a hospital, hospice, or residential medical care facility, including any period of incapacity or subsequent treatment in connection with or consequent to such inpatient care.